3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 game engines in the market today.

-I was also excited by the prospect of getting to work with hardware and computer vision algorithms, things that I haven't had much experience with in my time at UCF.
+I was also excited by the prospect of getting to work with hardware and computer vision algorithms, things that I have not had much experience with in my time at UCF.
 This project gives me the opportunity to expand my knowledge in these fields, making it more interesting and overall beneficial for my future in and industry by helping me learn to adapt to different scenarios.